 Your Legal Representative Can Pick Up and Arrange Testing For a Defective Product

-The personal injury attorney’s expert will determine the nature of any defects and determine if the product could have caused or contributed to the client’s injuries.
+Your attorney's expert will determine the nature of any defects and if the product could have caused or contributed to your injuries.
 Non-destructive tests maintain the structural integrity of a product.
 They allow the plaintiff to leave the product intact for the defendants and their insurance companies to test.

 If a defective product caused your injury, your product liability lawyer will search consumer sites, prior product liability lawsuits, and government sites seeking any similar incidents.
 This helps in establishing a pattern of negligence.
 Your product liability lawyer will likely also use expert testimony to bolster your claim.
 Once the expert tests the product, they should offer a detailed report outlining their findings.